 Can sugar gliders eat bell peppers?
 If you’re struggling to find the answer to this question, you’re not alone.
 It’s not always easy to find out what your pet glider can and cannot eat.
 Gliders are notoriously difficult to feed.
 Therefore, knowing exactly which foods are good and which ones to avoid is essential knowledge for any sugar glider owner.
 After all, you want your sugar glider to be as happy and healthy as possible.

-In this post, I’m going to go over everything you need to know before you feed bell peppers to your sugar glider.
+In the rest of this post, I’m going to go over everything you need to know before you feed bell peppers to your sugar glider.
 I will discuss what’s in these fruits, whether they should be fed raw or cooked, and much more.
-That way, I can give you the most complete answer.
+That way, I can give you the most complete answer possible.

 What’s in a bell pepper